UIUCDAIS/PROJECTS-ACTIVE/README.md

 ## INSTRUCTIONS

-- Create a folder with the following content
+- Create a folder with the following contents:
   - **1** Completed project document following the rubric **ACTIVE.md** under **TEMPLATE** repo
+  - **1** Latest version of your project's code (file extension could be html, pdf, ipynb, etc **BUT** the file must include the entire code)

+- Team leaders are required to update the "Latest version of (the) project's code" on each presentation of their team